jtq/clockworacle/README.md

 On Windows this is normally `C:\Users\USERNAME\AppData\LocalLow\Failbetter Games\Sunless Sea` (fill in your installation drive letter and Windows username as appropriate).

-If you can't find it there, try going to `C:\Users\USERNAME` and searching in subdirectories for a folder called `Sunless Sea`.
+If you can't find it there, try going to your user's home directory and searching in subdirectories for a folder called `Sunless Sea`.

 #### Create a folder for the mod